-Our Corporate Governance Guidelines include director independence standards that meet the listing standards set forth by the NYSE, which require a majority of our directors to be independent.
+Our Corporate Governance Guidelines include director independence standards that meet the listing standards set forth by the New York Stock Exchange ("NYSE"), which require a majority of our directors to be independent.
 Our Corporate Governance Guidelines are available on the governance section of our investor relations website at www.investors.ups.com.
+The board reviewed the independence of each director nominee in February 2017 and considered whether there were any relationships between each director or any member of his or her immediate family, and UPS.
+The board also examined whether there were any relationships between an organization of which a director is a partner, principal shareowner or executive officer, and UPS.
+This review allowed the board to determine whether any such relationships were inconsistent with a determination that a director is independent.